 As a State and Federally listed species, it is illegal to hunt or shoot 'alalā.
 Public hunting is allowed within Ko'olau and Kīpahulu Forest Reserves of game species; however, the two proposed release sites are extremely remote and are rarely visited by hunters.
 Aerial shooting of feral ungulates is conducted by DOFAW staff at the Kīpahulu proposed release site.
 Shooters are highly trained in this task and extremely unlikely to accidentally shoot 'alalā.
 Therefore, risk is very low to 'alalā of intentional or accidental shooting at the Ko'olau and Kīpahulu proposed release sites (Appendix G, Table 2).
 Gathering of native plant materials for cultural purposes by permit is allowed at the two sites, however the proposed release areas are distant from public access points and rarely visited by the public.
 Effects of harassment of 'alalā by humans could range from disruption of loafing and foraging behavior to nest abandonment.
-Because the proposed release sites are very difficult to access by foot, the risk of harassment by humans as chance visitors to the release sites is very low.
+Because the proposed release sites is very low.
 There is the potential for the public to interact with 'alalā along Kaupō Trail within and south of HNP, should 'alalā travel west from the Kīpahulu proposed release site.
 However, it would be unlikely for 'alalā to be near Kaupō Trail because the area is mostly open grassland.
 Currently there are no rodenticide poisons being used in the areas proposed for 'alalā releases, and rodenticides are not planned to be used at the proposed release sites.